SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 - [Ghost](https://ghost.org/): A lightweight headless CMS designed for content creators.
 - [Mukurtu](https://mukurtu.org/): A grassroots CMS project aiming to empower communities to manage, share, narrate, and exchange their digital heritage in culturally relevant and ethically-minded ways.

 If you are accustomed to building websites with online CMS platforms like SquareSpace, Wix, or Wordpress, there may be a bit of a learning curve.
 But it is probably not as steep as it looks, and well worth investing the time.
+[Wagtail](https://wagtail.org/blog/estimating-wagtail-websites-emissions/) is also worth investigating.

 ## Tips for sustainable websites {#tips}